 - "I appreciate your coming to me for support.
 I want to make you aware of my role's limitations.
 As an employee, I must share information about any incident of sexual misconduct with the Title IX Coordinator.
 We do that to make sure you get all the information you need so you can make choices about how you want to proceed.
 You won't be required to make a complaint if you don't want to.
 I can't keep this confidential, but I will keep it private." - Encourage the person to seek support services and learn about their options.
-Confidential support resources, as well as other campus resources, can be found at campus.UND.edu/equal-opportunity/title-ix-resources.
+Confidential support resources, as well as other campus resources, are listed on the back page and at campus.UND.edu/equal-opportunity/title-ix-resources.